 Laissez les bon temps rouler with Mardi Gras Munch!
-Mardi Gras this year is February 28, 2017.
-It is much later this year than it has been in the past giving you plenty of time to whip up Mardi Gras treats.
+Mardi Gras this year is February 13, 2018 It is much earlier this year than it has been in the past giving you not so much time to whip up Mardi Gras treats.

 I thought that I’d start with something that is both simple and delicious – Mardi Gras Munch!